Consequences of Drug Abuse

 Most glaringly, a teen’s mental health can deteriorate over time with substance abuse and addiction, leading to issues like depression, withdrawal and extreme irritability.
 The risk of teen suicide increases when substance abuse causes chemical imbalances in the brain.
 This dependency on drugs — especially the craving of the effects of those drugs — can make the user feel low when the high wears off.
 These severe highs and lows contribute to feelings of depression, a general lack of interest and worries that the world is out to get them.
 Studies show that 70% of teen suicides are influenced in one way or another by drug and alcohol abuse.

-How School Is Affected
+How School and Work Is Affected

 Trouble With the Law

+Teens in particular can be affected.
 In one study by the National Institute of Justice, a substantial rate of drug use was found among teens who committed violent or property crimes.
 Another study of 113 delinquent youth in a state detention facility revealed that 82% reported being heavy drug or alcohol users just prior to their arrest.
 Teens may not consider that one drink has the potential to spiral into something worse.

 How Are Family and Peers Affected